Radio button lets users select one value from a list of mutually exclusive choices.

 The radio button can have a help text below the label to provide some extra information about the particular option.
 The help text will always be aligned to the label.
 Clicking over the help text will not change the state of radio.

-Radio comes in two sizes: Regular and Tiny.
+Radio comes in two sizes: small and regular.

 |Size (radio control)||12x12 px (Small)|

 |Spacing between radio control and label||8 px|